soudegesu/blog/content/past/2018-04-22-python-datetime.en.md

 ### Convert date string with timezone

-`strptime` function can convert is easier with parsing with directives.
-`%z` means UTC offset in the form `+HHMM` or `-HHMM`, and `%f` means microsecond as a decimal number, zero-padded on the left.
+It is easy to convert date string with timezone to datetime by using `strptime` function. %z means that UTC offset in the form `+HHMM` or `-HHMM` and `%f` means microsecond as a decimal number which zero-padded on the left.

 {{< highlight python "linenos=inline" >}}
 import datetime